The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

-based on the quantiles of the shape parameters' prior distributions under the null-hypothesis at credibility level $\alpha$.
+based on the quantiles $q$ of the shape parameters' prior distributions under the null-hypothesis at credibility level $\alpha$.

-We specify the posterior CI for each shape parameter either as an ETI calculated from the empirical quantiles of the shape parameters' posterior samples at credibility level $\alpha$ or as an HDI at credibility level $\alpha$ calculated from the posterior sample.
+The posterior CI at credibility level $\alpha$ for each shape parameter is set to be an ETI (see Equation \ref{eq:ETI}) calculated from the empirical quantiles of the shape parameters' posterior samples or an HDI estimated based on the posterior sample.
 An HDI at level $\alpha$ is an interval